EPCCed/eidf-docs/docs/dataingest/henry.md

 **Version 0.2**

-If you already have an account on cirrus you should already have an account on the EPCC SAFE.
+If you already have an account on Cirrus you should already have an account on the EPCC SAFE.
 If you do not have a SAFE account you will need to go on that first:

 * https://safe.epcc.ed.ac.uk/